NDIS Exercise Physiology

 Exercise Physiologist

 An Exercise Physiologist is a highly qualified allied health professional who specialises in helping people improve their health and fitness through exercise.
 They prescribe exercise like a doctor prescribes medicine.
-They have extensive training in special populations who may have chronic illness, pain or injuries.
-Because of their extensive training you will find that an EP is a more expensive service to engage.
+They have extensive training in special populations who may have chronic illnesses, pain, or injuries.
+Because of their extensive training, you will find that an EP is a more expensive service to engage in.

 Personal Trainer

-A Personal Trainer is qualified to work with the general low and moderate risk population to help improve their health and fitness through exercise.
-Because they have less specialised training they can only work with high risk clients under the guidance of an allied health professional.
+A Personal Trainer is qualified to work with the generally low and moderate-risk population to help improve their health and fitness through exercise.
+Because they have less specialised training they can only work with high-risk clients under the guidance of allied health professionals.
 A huge benefit of working with a Personal Trainer is they are much more affordable so you can make your money stretch further by engaging a PT.

 Here’s a summary of some of the main reasons you may visit and EP vs a PT